-War Goddess (1973) (aka The Amazons or Le Guerriere Dal Seno Nudo - (The Warriors with Naked Breasts))
+War Goddess (1973, It.) (aka The Amazons, or Le Guerriere Dal Seno Nudo, translated The Warriors with Naked Breasts)

-It was released in 1974 in the US by American International Pictures, and featured two amazing wrestling scenes (one topless, one completely nude), between its two Amazonian lesbians, war goddesses - often unclothed:
+It was released in 1974 in the US by American International Pictures (AIP), and featured two Amazonian war goddesses (also lesbians) of the fierce all-female clan - both sisters and often unclothed (hence the film's title!):

 The Wicker Man (1973, UK)

 Director Robin Hardy's suspenseful, mysterious and erotic folk horror-occult film was an R-rated classic thriller.
 [Note: It was remade (with less sex but more violence) by Hollywood, starring Nicolas Cage in the role of the Scottish police officer, The Wicker Man (2006), directed by Neil Labute.]
 Its tagline described the double lure of sex and death:

 It told about a sexually-repressed, self-denying, virginal and devoutly religious Scottish policeman Sergeant Neil Howie (Edward Woodward).
 He was engaged in a search for missing young 12 year-old schoolgirl Rowan Morrison (Geraldine Cowper) after an anonymous tip in a letter.